votinginfoproject/csv-templates/README.md

 VIP Flat File Data
 ==============
 ## For States ##
-This repo contains three directories, two of which will be helpful as you build your flat files for the Voting Information Project.
+This repo contains five directories, which you can use to build your flat files for the Voting Information Project.

+## Version 3.0 3##
 The `data_templates` folder contains the structure of each type of file that can be used in publishing VIP data.
 The `example_data` folder contains portions of the data files from NC, so you can look at an example of actual data.
 More information about the different VIP files is below.

 ## About files in data_templates ##